broodwork/raystack/.docs/commands.md

-# Cotlette Management Commands
+# Raystack Management Commands

 ## Overview

-Cotlette provides a set of command-line tools for project management, similar to Django's `manage.py` or Flask CLI.
+Raystack provides a set of command-line tools for project management, similar to Django's `manage.py` or Flask CLI.
 These commands help you create projects, apps, run the development server, and more.

 ---

 ## Available Commands

 ### `startproject <project_name>`
-Creates a new Cotlette project with the recommended structure.
+Creates a new Raystack project with the recommended structure.

 ```
-cotlette startproject myproject
+raystack startproject myproject
 ```

 ### `startapp <app_name>`
 Creates a new app inside your project.

 ```
-cotlette startapp blog
+raystack startapp blog
 ```

 ### `runserver`
 Starts the development server (default: http://127.0.0.1:8000).

 ```
-cotlette runserver
+raystack runserver
 ```

 ### `shell`
 Launches an interactive Python shell with project context loaded.

 ```
-cotlette shell
+raystack shell
 ```

 ### `createsuperuser`
 Creates a superuser account with all permissions.

 ```
-cotlette createsuperuser
+raystack createsuperuser
 ```

 Options: